BennyZhang-Canviz/BasicSSO/Angular/README.md

 In this sample we show you how to integrate Azure Active Directory(Azure AD) to provide secure sign in and authorization.

+The code in the following sections is part of the full featured Angular app and presented as a new project for clarity and separation of functionality.

 **Table of contents**
 * [Register the application in Azure Active Directory](#register-the-application-in-azure-active-directory)
 * [Prerequisites](#prerequisites)